Farid Uddin Masood

 Farid Uddin Masood (ফরীদ উদ্দীন মাসঊদ; born 7 March 1950) is an Islamic scholar in Bangladesh known for his role as the Imam of Sholakia National Eidgah, Chairman of the National Religious Madrasa Education Board of Bangladesh, President of Bangladesh Jamiyatul Ulama, Director of Iqra Bangladesh, and former Director of Islamic Foundation Bangladesh.
 He has made significant contributions in various areas, such as serving as a key member of the Lajnatut Talaba for the expansion of Bengali Islamic literature.
 As the co-chair of the Bangladesh Qawmi Madrasa Education Commission, he played a pivotal role in obtaining recognition for the equivalency of Qawmi madrasa certificates.
 He is renowned for his Fatwa of Peace for Humanity against terrorism and suicide bombings, which has been endorsed by over 100,000 scholars.
 He has authored and translated more than a hundred books and serves as the editor-in-chief of the Monthly Patheo.

 Early life

 Masood was born on 7 March 1950 in Hijlia in Pakundia Upazila of Kishoreganj district.
 His paternal residence was in Belanka under Tarail Upazila in the same district.
 His father, Abdur Rashid, was a teacher by profession and his mother was Sayeda Zebunnisa.
 In his personal life, he is the father of one daughter and three sons.

 He completed his primary education under his father.
 Then he enrolled in Al Jamiatul Imdadiya, Kishoreganj.
 Later, with the aim of acquiring higher education, he went to Darul Uloom Deoband in India.
 In 1976, he obtained the first position and completed his studies in Hadith at Deoband.
-Among his teachers at Deoband were notable figures such as Sharif Hasan Deobandi, Muhammad Ali, and Muhammad Zakariyya al-Kandhlawi.
+Among his teachers at Deoband were notable figures such as Sharif Hasan Deobandi, Muhammad Ali, and Zakariyya Kandhlawi.
 He has received the permission for Baiat from Asad Madni.